OfLiberty/pacannabis.guide/docs/guide/README.md

 ### Individual Liberty

 The Guide's ultimate purpose is to liberate the public from the bonds of ignorance.
 Pennsylvania's government has done a poor job of protecting our rights.
 This Guide seeks to correct it through education.

+## How To Use This Guide

+The guide serves as a respository of cannabis information in Pennsylvania.
+Here are a few tricks to using the guide.

+### Header Anchors
+Next to every major heading you will see a green [<i class="fas fa-bong"></i>](/guide/#how-to-use-this-guide) icon when overing over it.
+Clicking it adds the header's anchor to the url.
+Now you may easily link to that specific content in discussions outside this website.

+### Install the Guide on Your Phone
+The PA Cannabis Guide is a progressive web application meaning it can likely be [installed onto your smartphone](/blog/2018/11/25/download-pwa-mobile/).

 ## How to Contribute